Glagan/MyMangaDex/README.md

   * Only when one isn't available natively (so only when the list is in *simple-mode* display)
 * Highlight last read chapters
 * Remove or paint old chapters from the list.

-You can also *import* your data from MyAnimeList on the **Follow** page (*import:* set the last read of every manga you follow on MangaDex using your MyAnimeList data)

 ### Manga page